Milad-Akarie/auto_route_library/README.md

 ## Returning Results

-You can return results by either using the pop completer or by passing a callback function as an argument the same way you'd pass an object.
+You can return results by either using the pop completer or by passing a callback function as an argument, the same way you'd pass an object.

 1 - Using the pop completer